gregsh/parallel-zip/README.md

 We cannot write to a zip file in parallel, but we can compress data in parallel in memory.

+Last but not least, nobody wants to reimplement zip logic from scratch or use an unsupported third-party zip library.
+We reuse the standard `java.util.zip.ZipOutputStream` in the presented approach.

 # Algorithm